 /ini=nul, avoiding need for the INI file.

-The example below connects to
+In the example below, WinSCP connects to

 example.com server with account